The wedding photo list

 Sample wedding group photo list

-1. The Wedding Couple + Brides parents
+1. The Wedding Couple + Parents

-5. The Wedding Couple + Grandparents
+3. The Wedding Couple + Grandparents or special relatives

 Bride and groom with their children on their wedding day at West Street Vineyard.